Andrew-S-Rosen/cbe504/main.typ

 (dif ln(k^(-))) / (dif T) = E_"a,r" / (R T^2)
 $
 which is equivalent to #ref(<eq:arrhenius>) following integration.
-Clearly, this"derivation" lacks rigor, and we will later show that $Delta H^std$ is not generally synonymous with the difference in activation energy.
+Clearly, this "derivation" lacks rigor, and we will later show that $Delta H^std$ is not generally synonymous with the difference in activation energy.
 For now, we will accept the applicability of the Arrhenius equation largely based on empirical evidence until we cover transition state theory.

 == Differential Kinetic Analysis